 My routines are all completely out of whack.
 I haven’t had a good cup of coffee in weeks.
-My wife and I, accustomed to going out and about on weekends to our favorite shops and eateries, are suddenly couch bound, binge watching Netflix, while eating Pop-Tarts and marshmallow Peeps, normally reserved for Easter.
-Sound like first world problems?
-At the end of the day, I am painfully aware of how lucky we are to have both our health, and each other.
+I was accustomed to going out and about on weekends to my favorite shops and eateries, but am now suddenly couch-bound, binge-watching Netflix, while eating Pop-Tarts and marshmallow Peeps, normally reserved for Easter.
+Sound like first-world problems?
+At the end of the day, I am painfully aware of how lucky I am to have my health.
 All things considered, and judging by the news – life could be a whole lot worse.

 When I do take the time to imagine what life will be like once all of this shit ends, and the world returns to some semblance of normalcy, I find myself thinking of what I miss most.
 While the list is long, the thing I find myself missing the most is visiting my favorite record stores.
 I’ve spent a lifetime living, working and yes – shopping, on Long Island.
 Suddenly finding myself in quasi isolation (I still go to work), I am beginning to feel a void.
 I am no social butterfly, but I supposed I never really thought about the relationships I built with my favorite stores, and their owners.
 On that note, I would like to take the time to tell you the story of my experience with my favorite Long Island record shop: Record Reserve.

-In the Winter of 2016, I was encouraged by my wife, Angela, to begin the process of rebuilding my record collection.
-I’ve told you all the story of how I lost my first collection, so I won’t go into that now.
+In the Winter of 2016, I was encouraged by my then-wife, Angela, to begin the process of rebuilding my record collection.
+I’ve told you all the story of how I lost my first collection so I won’t go into that now.
 Anyway, as Winter turned to Spring, I was about to begin a new job, and I had taken a week off in between employs to clear my head.
-Sleeping in, eating egg sandwiches and generally doing nothing sounds fun, but gets boring after a few days, and so after a quick Google search, I decided to visit some of the other local record stores on Long Island.
+Sleeping in, eating egg sandwiches, and generally doing nothing sounds fun but gets boring after a few days.
+So after a quick Google search, I decided to visit some of the other local record stores on Long Island.

-A couple of years ago, Record Reserve moved from Kings Park, to a smaller shop in Northport.
-Even though it was further away from our home, my wife and I would still make the trip to visit Record Reserve.
+A couple of years ago, Record Reserve moved from Kings Park to a smaller shop in Northport.
+Even though it was further away from our home, my ex-wife and I would still make the trip to visit Record Reserve.
 I purchased some of my first Classical records, as well as some of my deepest Psych and Garage Rock albums there.
-Tim was always quiet, unassuming, honest and fair.
+Tim was always quiet, unassuming, honest, and fair.
 Even though I never asked for one, or expected it, Tim always gave me a discount.
 The mutual respect from one vinyl lover to another was always apparent.

 I checked in with Tim again a few days later.
-I wanted to buy a Record Reserve T-shirt for old times sake.
+I wanted to buy a Record Reserve T-shirt for old time’s sake.
 I guess I wanted to have something to remember the shop by.
 Funny how after all these years, I never purchased one.
 I guess I took for granted that the shop would always be there.
-I’ve said it before, but it can take a change of scenery, or a global pandemic to garner new perspective, and this case was no exception.
-Anyway, I messaged Tim, to ask where I could purchase a shirt.
-To my surprise he said, “Thank you!
+I’ve said it before, but it can take a change of scenery or a global pandemic to garner a new perspective, and this case was no exception.
+Anyway, I messaged Tim to ask where I could purchase a shirt.
+To my surprise, he said, “Thank you!
 Shop is reopening.”
-I was confused, but excited, and Tim added, “Same building, but down the alley now.”
-I let him know how happy I was, and that the Long Island vinyl community needs Record Reserve, AKA the last true indie shop, at least in my opinion.
+I was confused but excited, and Tim added, “Same building, but down the alley now.”
+I let him know how happy I was and that the Long Island vinyl community needs Record Reserve, AKA the last true indie shop, at least in my opinion.
 He jokingly said, “Don’t get too excited.”
 I let him know I looked forward to seeing him at the new shop when this is all over, and I meant it.
-I truly cannot wait to visit Tim, and the latest location of Record Reserve when this is all over.
-Whenever that is.
+I truly cannot wait to visit Tim and the latest location of Record Reserve when this is all over, whenever that is.

-Record Reserve it not flashy, and Tim is not much for advertising.
-The shop is clean, yet cluttered in all the right ways.
+Record Reserve is not flashy, and Tim is not much for advertising.
+The shop is clean yet cluttered in all the right ways.
 It’s the kind of shop you need to go into and dig, but there are road markers left along the way.
 Make sense?
 It’s the kind of place where you buy records right off the shop turntable, as you hear them.
 I know because I personally have on countless occasions.
-Why do we love brick and mortar stores?
+Why do we love brick-and-mortar stores?
 I believe it’s because they encourage the sense of community that we all crave.
 Right now, that sense of community is sort of truncated.
-I am thankful for my vinyl communities, and for all of you that read our website each week.
+I am thankful for my vinyl communities and for all of you that read our website each week.
 In doing so, you are keeping the fires of our community stoked.
-That being said, I am looking forward to resuming life, and actually getting out again.
+That being said, I am looking forward to resuming life and actually getting out again.